Peritrophic matrix

 The peritrophic matrix (from the prefix peri-, meaning around, and -trophic, referring to nutrition(food)) or peritrophic membrane is a semi-permeable, non-cellular structure which surrounds the food bolus in an organism's midgut.
-Although they are often found in insects, peritrophic matrixes are found in seven different phyla.
-The peritrophic matrix serves several functions, including improvement of digestion, protection against mechanical and chemical damage and serving as a barrier to infection by pathogens.
+Although they are often discussed within the context of insects, peritrophic matrixes are found in seven different animal phyla.
+The peritrophic matrix serves several functions, including improvement of digestion, protection against mechanical and chemical damage and serving as a partial barrier to pathogens.
+Such peritrophic envelopes are also of great ecological importance in marine environments.

 Chemical composition and structure

-The peritrophic matrix is composed of regularly arranged chitin microfibrils, (3–13% of matrix mass), and species specific proteins (20–55%) embedded in a proteoglycan matrix.
+The peritrophic matrix is composed of regularly arranged chitin microfibrils, (3–13% of total mass), and species specific proteins (20–55% of total mass) embedded in a proteoglycan matrix.
 The peritrophic matrix also includes very small pores which allow for passage of small molecules into and out of the matrix.
 Thus, due to size limitations (pores reach a maximum size of 10 nm) larger, unwanted materials taken in while feeding are trapped and excreted along with the matrix.